L-a-e/finalQuiz.py/README.md

 at the bottom clearly and returns the users pos of the mouse to false if they happened to click on anything that isnt a button.

+Challenges:

+Creating new buttons was a little tricky until I got the hang of adding the right units to the x position and finding satisfying RGB colors.

+The outcome of the project turned out well.
+I was able to add colors to the program and get the buttons and grid to draw correctly.
+Howevor, I wish that I was able to add eight colors instead of six total.

+I am satisfied with the clock speed of teh program, running at 60 is a good rate for drawing.

 A future area this project could iprove on is the ability to change the size of the canvas on a whim, that way teh user may create pixel art in smaller or larger canvases.
 I would also liek to add more colors in the future, or a color picker for a more specific look.
+I would also like to add music that plays when the game is played.